Stocks rise on U.S. growth prospects; oil prices fall

 | NEW YORK

-But stocks rebounded as investors took into account an economy hit by an unusually cold and disruptive winter, and as other data pointed to an upturn in the second quarter.
+But stocks rebounded, as negative views were softened by the impact on the economy of an unusually cold and disruptive winter and as other data pointed to an upturn in the second quarter.

-That view was reinforced by the Federal Reserve, which looked past the dismal GDP reading and gave a mostly upbeat assessment of the U.S. economy's prospects as it announced another cut in its massive bond-buying stimulus.

-"What the Fed is saying is ignore this first quarter number, it's not reflective of the underlying strength in the economy," said Phil Orlando, chief equity market strategist at Federated Investors in New York.
+"There's no hiding the fact the GDP number is a disappointment," said Art Hogan, chief market strategist at Wunderlich Securities in New York.
+"The market is focusing on what economic data is telling us about Q2, and there's a reason to believe the demand loss was more weather related than anything."

 The ADP National Employment Report showed private employers added 220,000 jobs payrolls in April, after increasing headcount by 209,000 in March.

 The Institute for Supply Management-Chicago business barometer, which measures business activity in the Midwest, was 63.0.
-That topped the forecast of economists for a reading of 56.7.
+That was up from 55.9 in March, which was the lowest level since August, and topped the forecast of economists for a reading of 56.7.

-Twitter shares fell 10 percent to $38.00, after hitting a record low at $37.25, a day after quarterly results showed lacklustre user and usage growth.
+Twitter shares fell 10.8 percent to $38.00, after hitting a record low at $37.25, a day after the company's quarterly results showed lacklustre user and usage growth.

-Oil fell toward $108 a barrel with stocks in the United States at a record high on a steep increase in the Gulf Coast region, and prospects for higher exports from Libya.
+Oil fell below $108 a barrel with stocks in the United States at a record high on a steep increase in the Gulf Coast region and prospects for higher exports from Libya.

 U.S. total commercial crude stocks rose 1.7 million barrels to just under 400 million barrels, the largest volume on records going back to August 1982.